FStarLang/pulse/README.md

   - `share/pulse/examples/PulseCorePaper.S2.Lock.fst` contains the spinlock example from Sec 2
   - `lib/pulse/lib/Pulse.Lib.Task.fst` contains the task pool from Sec.
 5.1
   - `share/pulse/examples/Quicksort.Task.fst` contains the parallel quicksort from Sec.
 5.2
+    - `qs/` contains its extracted code, which can be run with OCaml 5.1.1
   - `lib/pulse/lib/Pulse.Lib.ConditionVar.fst` contains the barrier from Sec.
 5.3
   - `share/pulse/examples/dice/dpe` contains the DPE implementation from Sec.
 5.4
     - `pulse2rust/dpe/src` contains the Rust code extracted from this DPE implementation